Site and situational characteristics

 The impact of co-tenants

-In addition to the physical attributes of a site, its situation or position in relation to complimentary retailers/restaurants/service providers, other traffic generators, and pockets of potential customers should be considered.
+In addition to the physical attributes of a site, its situation or position in relation to complementary retailers/restaurants/service providers, other traffic generators, and pockets of potential customers should be considered.
 These are commonly referred to as situational characteristics and include factors such as co-tenancy, proximity to regional hubs, access to Interstates and highways, proximity to the worker and “daytime” population concentrations, traffic counts/flow, and the “going home versus going to work” side of the road.

 Co-tenants are among the most important situational characteristics.